praneetk77/SpaceX-Catalog/README.md

 # spaceX
 This app fetches data from HerokuApp using graphQL.
+Using fragments and a bottom navbar, this app displays various spaceX datasets.